PandoraMedia/BottomNavigator/README.md

 </LinearLayout>
 ```

-Then, in the activity's onCreate you initialize the BottomNavigator by
+Then, in the host activity's onCreate or host fragment's onViewCreated you initialize the BottomNavigator by
 calling its onCreate function.
 You need to provide a
 `rootFragmentsFactory` that maps the BottomNavigationView's menu items
 to the root fragment for each tab.
 And a `defaultTab` which is the first